 Diary may not banish your boredom completely, but it can give you something to do for an hour or two and it’s really good for you.

 Writing a diary is just as beneficial as mental health journaling, but it’s also a fun, creative way to spend time.

 There’s no rocket science either – it’s just like telling a story of what you have done today.

 You can make it as long or as short as you like and you have complete freedom to create your diary the way you want it.

 Quora is a great solution when your life feels boring!

-It’s a wonderful website where people ask questions and other people (who are experts in their fields), give them very helpful answers.
+It’s a wonderful website where people ask questions and other people (who are experts in their fields), give them constructive answers.

 I can’t even count how many times I had a problem and found a solution on Quora!

-There are tons of interesting questions to explore and you can even ask your own question and get great answers.
-Some discussions are so deep that you won’t even believe how exciting and interesting some things can be (I’m always blown away by everything related to cosmos).
+There are tons of interesting questions to explore, and you can even ask your own question and get great answers.
+Some discussions are so in-depth that you won’t even believe how exciting and interesting some things can be (I’m always blown away by everything related to cosmos).

 – – – – – –